 “I’m originally from the UK and have lived in The Netherlands for nearly 6 years.
 I love the international vibe of The Hague, and enjoy walking in the parks and running in the dunes.
-I’m excited to meet new people and explore new cultures at The Hague Global Cinema Festival.”
+I’m excited to meet new people and explore new cultures at the International Film Festival The Hague.”

 Mutiat Yusuff Akinlabi (Nigeria)

-“I am Mutiat, From Nigeria, an Insurance Professional and Businees Analyst.
+“I am Mutiat, From Nigeria, an Insurance Professional and Business Analyst.

 Volunteering is my way of contributing my quota to the city that welcomed me with open arms.
-I am excited to be part of THGCF family. “
+I am excited to be part of IFFH family. “